codebyash-21/edubuddy-elite/README.md

 Runs on both a **laptop (x86-64 Linux / WSL2)** and a **Raspberry Pi 4 or 5
 (ARM64)** from the same codebase.

-### What "Dynamic" means
+---

+## The three tabs

+**Ask** — the tutor.
+A student asks anything; EduBuddy searches the indexed textbooks, answers from what it found, and shows the page citations.
+When the books do not cover the question it says so and shows no citations, because a page number beside a guess is worse than no answer at all.

+**Library** — the textbook's own questions and answers, browsable, with language and book filters and a *Read all aloud* control that speaks every pair in turn.

+**Study** — one question at a time.
+The student answers by typing or speaking and is marked instantly, then shown and told the correct answer.

+Library and Study respond in milliseconds because **no model runs** on those
+paths: the content is written by hand and marking is keyword comparison.
+Ask is the slow one, and it is slow for a reason — it is generating.

+---

+## What is in Elite

-This is the current build of the project.
-Against the earlier `edubuddy deploy` it adds two things, both aimed at the same problem — a thirty-second wait on CPU-only hardware.
+Against the earlier `edubuddy deploy` build this adds four things.
+The first two attack the same problem — a thirty-second wait on CPU-only hardware; the last two are new ways to use the same engine.

 **Progressive display.** The interface shows what was found about a second in, while the model is still writing, instead of holding a blank screen until the